-Microdiscectomy and decompression is a type of minimally-invasive spine surgery that requires a sophisticated surgical microscope, specialized instruments, and microsurgical techniques.
-The goal of microdiscectomy or microdecompression is to decompress the nerve root(s) and spinal cord, relieve symptoms, and enable the patient to return to regular activities of daily living.
-Using advanced minimally-invasive techniques, Dr. Stieber is able to gently spread the muscle surrounding the spine with what is termed sequential tube dilation, this avoids the cutting of muscle generally associated with standard spinal surgery.
+Microdiscectomy and microdecompression is a minimally-invasive spine surgery that requires a sophisticated surgical microscope, specialized instruments, and microsurgical techniques.
+Microdiscectomy or microdecompression aims to decompress the nerve root(s) and spinal cord, relieve symptoms, and enable the patient to return to regular activities of daily living.
+Using advanced minimally-invasive techniques, Dr. Stieber is able to gently spread the muscle surrounding the spine with what is termed sequential tube dilation; this avoids the cutting of muscle generally associated with standard spinal surgery.
 The use of a robotic microscope allows for excellent visualization of the spine through an extremely small incision, generally 16-18mm.

 *This video may potentially be considered graphic to some viewers

 Microdiscectomy can be used to treat Herniated Discs.